 Description

-The memorial stands within the churchyard of the Church of St John the Baptist (Grade II*), adjacent the south approach from Church Road.
+The memorial is located within the churchyard of the Church of St John the Baptist, which is listed as Grade II*, and is positioned adjacent to the south approach from Church Road.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.